krokis/layla/src/test/cases/loops.md

 ## `Until` loops

-- Repeat their body until the passed condition is trueish
+- Repeat their body until the condition is trueish

   ~~~ lay
   $i = 1